Last Updated on October 30, 2020 by Kristen Chapple

 Why Your Cat Needs To Scratch

-Scratching may be inconvenient, but your cat has to do it in order to trim and condition her claws, get in a good stress-relieving stretch, and mark her territory with the scent glands in her paws.
+Scratching may be inconvenient, but your cat has to do it in order to trim and condition her claws like clipping, get in a good stress-relieving stretch, and mark her territory with the scent glands in her paws.
 If you’ve ever watched a cat take a really satisfying scratch, it’s not hard to see how much better it makes her feel.

 Cats can run into problems with claw health if they don’t have a good outlet for scratching, particularly as they get older.
 Cat’s claws are made of keratin, like human fingernails, and if their outer layer isn’t shed frequently, it can lead to overgrowth.